 Should JNJ Acquire Walgreens?
 Should Pfizer?

-Takeaway: The ‘magic quadrant’ for a pharmaceutical company to increase shareholder value happens by inventing a new peer group.
+The ‘magic quadrant’ for a pharmaceutical company to increase shareholder value happens by inventing a new peer group.
+The process starts with an atypical playbook.

 “Wall Street has been eager for change at Pfizer [and Bayer and Biogen and Bristol-Myers Squibb and Moderna and CVS Health and Rite Aid and Walgreens and Nestlé and Teladoc Health] but even before Read and D’Amelio split from Starboard, analysts and shareholders were skeptical that the typical activist investor playbook would work on the struggling pharmaceutical company